 Treasurer / Attorney, Lavelle & Finn, LLP

-Earing is apartner attorney with Lavelle & Finn, LLP, Attorney’s at Law, in Latham NY. concentrating in estate planning, elder law planning, estate administration, corporate law, not-for-profit corporations and tax planning.
+Earing is a partner attorney with Lavelle & Finn, LLP, Attorney’s at Law, in Latham NY. concentrating in estate planning, elder law planning, estate administration, corporate law, not-for-profit corporations and tax planning.
 Amy received a Bachelor of Business Administration in Accounting degree from Siena College and received her Juris Doctor from Albany Law School.
-Amy grew up in the close-knit community of Castleton, New York, where she recently returned with her husband, Chris, their son, Carson and their chocolate lab, Tucker.
+Amy grew up in the close-knit community of Castleton, New York, where she now lives with her husband, Chris, their son, Carson and their chocolate lab, Tucker.

 Secretary / Retired VP Operations Matthew Bender Publishing